-Code description: The ULB node uses the code BACCHUS (Brussels Automatic Code for Characterizing High accUracy Spectra), which consists of three different modules designed to derive abundances, EWs, and stellar parameters.
+Code description: The ULB node uses the code BACCHUS (Brussels Automatic Code for Characterising High accUracy Spectra), which consists of three different modules designed to derive abundances, EWs, and stellar parameters.
 The current version relies on an interpolation of the grid of atmosphere models using a thermodynamical structure as explained in Masseron (2006).
 Synthetic spectra are computed using the radiative transfer code TURBOSPECTRUM (Alvarez & Plez 1998; Plez 2012).
 This analysis was carried out mainly by T. Masseron and S. Van Eck.

-Iron abundance determination: In this case, where we do not estimate $T{eff}$ nor log g, only the modules for measuring iron abundances and EWs were used.
-The iron abundance determination module features include local continuum placement (adopted from spectrum synthesis using the full set of lines), cosmic and telluric rejection algorithms, local SNR estimation, and selection of observed flux points contributing to the line absorption.
-Abundances are derived by comparison of the observation with a set of convolved synthetic spectra with different abundances using four different comparison methods: $\chi^2$ fitting, core line intensity, synthetic fit, and EWs.
-A decision tree is made out of those methods to select the best matching abundances.
+Iron abundance determination: The iron abundance determination module includes local continuum placement (adopted from spectrum synthesis using the full set of lines), cosmic and telluric rejection algorithms, local SNR estimation, and selection of observed flux points contributing to the line absorption.
+Abundances are derived by comparison of the observation with a set of convolved synthetic spectra with different abundances using four different comparison methods: χ^2 fitting, core line intensity, synthetic fit, and EWs.
+A decision tree is constructed from those methods to select the best matching abundances.

-Broadening parameters: Microturbulence velocity was determined in an iteratively way together with the iron abundances.
-For that, new model atmosphere was taken into account for the possible change in metallicity by adjusting the microturbulence velocity.
-Additionally, a new convolution parameter for the spectral synthesis encompassing macroturbulence velocity, instrument resolution and stellar rotation was determined and adopted if necessary.
+Broadening parameters: Microturbulence velocity was determined in an iterative way together with the iron abundances.
+For that, a new model atmosphere was taken into account for the possible change in metallicity by adjusting the microturbulence velocity.
+Additionally, a new convolution parameter for the spectral synthesis encompassing macroturbulence velocity, instrument resolution of 70000 and stellar rotation was determined and adopted if necessary.